GenericMappingTools/gmt/doc_classic/rst/source/psbasemap.rst

 .. _-D:

 **-D**\ [*unit*]\ *xmin/xmax/ymin/ymax*\ [**r**][**+s**\ *file*][**+t**] \| **-D**\ [**g**\ \|\ **j**\ \|\ **J**\ \|\ **n**\ \|\ **x**]\ *refpoint*\ **+w**\ *width*\ [/*height*][**+j**\ *justify*][**+o**\ *dx*\ [/*dy*]][**+s**\ *file*][**+t**]
-    Draw a simple map insert box on the map.
+    Draw a simple map inset box on the map.
 Requires **-F**.
 Specify the box in one of three ways:
     (a) Give *west/east/south/north* of geographic rectangle bounded by parallels and meridians; append **r** if the coordinates instead are the lower left and upper right corners of the desired rectangle. (b) Give **u**\ *xmin/xmax/ymin/ymax* of bounding rectangle in projected coordinates (here, **u** is the coordinate unit).
-    (c) Give the reference point on the map for the insert using one of four coordinate systems:
+    (c) Give the reference point on the map for the inset using one of four coordinate systems:
     (1) Use **-Dg** for map (user) coordinates, (2) use **-Dj** or **-DJ** for setting *refpoint* via a 2-char justification code that refers to the (invisible) map domain rectangle, (3) use **-Dn** for normalized (0-1) coordinates, or (4) use **-Dx** for plot coordinates